musicbygraceevelyn/musicbygraceevelyn.github.io/about.md

 {% capture large_ensem_col2 %}

 I have two decades of experience accompanying adult and children's choirs in many different genres of music.
 Within the last four years, I have performed seven times with college orchestras.
-See my repertoire resume for complete listing of works performed.

 {% endcapture %}